lukeWaninger/RiverRunner/README.md

 ## Acknowledgements
 We extend thanks to our University of Washington DATA 515 professors, Joe Hellerstein and Dave Beck, for providing guidance throughout this project on software engineering best practices.

-Resources used to collect the data needed for this project include [Professor Paddle](http://www.professorpaddle.com/rivers/riverlist.asp), NOAA, USGS, and Dark Sky.
+Resources used to collect the data needed for this project include [Professor Paddle](http://www.professorpaddle.com/rivers/riverlist.asp), NOAA, USGS, and DarkSky.

-## Contact